ampache/ampache/docs/API-Errors.md

 * XML and JSON errors are always in an 'error' object.
 * Errors will always provide a code
-* The data names user in the error must use names that don't conflict with other data objects
+* The data names used in the error must use names that don't conflict with other data objects
-* Allow the ability to drill down even further using the action and type of error
 * errorAction will return the method used that caused the error
 * Use errorType 'system' for things users can't change / server config
 * Use errorType 'account' for user issues (password, perms, auth, etc)
 * All other errorTypes should return the parameter name that caused the error. (type, filter, email, etc)
 * errorMessage must be a translated string to allow devs to show things for the user in their language.

 ## Error Codes